-The bloodlines scheme will support commoning by improving the breeding of New Forest ponies through enhancing the bloodlines and widening the gene pool which, because of the stallion scheme, has become worryingly restricted.
+The bloodlines scheme supports commoning by improving the breeding of New Forest ponies through enhancing the bloodlines and widening the gene pool which, because of the stallion scheme, has become worryingly restricted.

 The project is intended to run over a number of years and to produce future stallions with desired bloodlines to broaden the gene pool for New Forest ponies and avoid ‘in-breeding’.